Tzunami/go-earthdollar/README.md

 and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
 These can be turned on/off and configured as you'd expect.
 =======
-As a developer, sooner rather than later you'll want to start interacting with Ged and the Ethereum network via your own programs and not manually through the console.
+As a developer, sooner rather than later you'll want to start interacting with Ged and the Earthdollar network via your own programs and not manually through the console.
 To aid this, Ged has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com.earthdollarproject/wiki/wiki/JSON-RPC) and
 [Ged specific APIs](https://github.com/Tzunami/go-earthdollar/wiki/Management-APIs)).
 These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platroms, and named pipes on Windows).

 The IPC interface is enabled by default and exposes all the APIs supported by Ged, whereas the HTTP and WS interfaces need to manually be enabled and only expose a subset of APIs due to security reasons.
 These can be turned on/off and configured as you'd expect.